Instamatic: Pocket Instamatic (110 format)

-More than 25 million Pocket Instamatics were produced in under three years, and the 110 format remained popular into the 1990s.
-However, the small negative size (13×17 mm) limited quality when using the film emulsion of the period; in practice most prints were small, so the poor quality was not apparent unless the prints were enlarged beyond postcard size.
+Over 25 million Pocket Instamatics were produced in under three years, and the 110 format remained popular into the 1990s.
+However, the small negative size (13×17 mm) limited quality when using the film emulsion of the period; in practice, most prints were small, so the poor quality was not apparent unless the prints were enlarged beyond postcard size.

 Mid-1970s to late 1980s

 In 1976, the Instamatic X line was updated for use with the new Flipflash system.
 These cameras were designated by the addition of the suffix "F" to the model number of the corresponding Magicube model.
 The basic X-15F was the last Instamatic sold in the United States, remaining on sale until 1988.

 Contemporary influence

-In 1984, Photo Session, a group of four bronze statues created by J. Steward Johnson, Jr., was installed in Queen Elizabeth Park of Vancouver, British Columbia.
-The statues depict three people posing in front of a mountainous backdrop with a fourth photographing the group using an Instamatic X-35.
+In 1984, Photo Session, a group of four bronze statues created by J. Seward Johnson, Jr., was installed in Queen Elizabeth Park of Vancouver, British Columbia.
+The statues depict three people posing in front of a mountainous backdrop, with a fourth photographing the group using an Instamatic X-35.
 One of the three statues posing for the photograph was stolen in June 2008; it was recovered without damage two months later.

 Hipstamatic, an automated photograph post-processing application for mobile devices released in 2009, used an interface inspired by the Instamatic to produce similar toy camera-like images and was meant to evoke "a simpler-is-better past, an age where cheap, mass-produced plastic cameras were built to last".
 It was named as one of the top iPhone application "award winners" by Apple in 2010.
 A few years later, the Instagram social media network included filters "designed to make digital photographs look like snapshots taken with the toy cameras of yesteryear: the Kodak Brownie, the Instamatic, the Polaroid".
 The simple, geometric physical Instamatic camera design and square image format captured on 126 film directly inspired the updated Instagram logo and aesthetic.
 Like Hipstamatic, Instagram was named the "iPhone App Of The Year" by Apple in 2011.
-The two services were combined in 2012 as the inadvertently circular portmanteau Instamatic in Slate.
+The two services were combined by Slate in 2012 as the inadvertently circular portmanteau Instamatic.